boblsturm/aimusicstudies2024/index.md

 - Jonathan Sterne (University of McGill, Canada)
 - Rujing Stacy Huang (The University of Hong Kong, Hong Kong)
 - Ollie Bown (UNSW Sydney, Australia)

-# Funding
-Financial support for *The First International Conference in AI Music Studies* comes from ERC-2019-COG No. 864189 MUSAiC: [Music at the Frontiers of Artificial Creativity and Criticism](https://musaiclab.wordpress.com/)